lmfit/lmfit-py/doc/model.rst

     :param data: data array used to guess parameter values
     :type func:  ndarray
     :param kws:  additional options to pass to model function.
-    :return: :class:`Parameters` with guessed initial values for each parameter.
+    :return: :class:`lmfit.parameter.Parameters` with guessed initial values for each parameter.

    by default this is left to raise a ``NotImplementedError``, but may be overwritten by subclasses.
 Generally, this method should take some